 Ongoing consultation is undertaken with the Community Consultative Committee (CCC).
 The CCC for HVO provides a forum for important community discussion with community representatives acting as the point of contact to provide feedback between HVO and near neighbours.
 The CCC is required to meet three times a year and discusses operational plans for the operation including mining progress, proposed disturbance and proposed/completed rehabilitation.

-Additional consultation will be undertaken with relevant agencies in the next 12 months regarding the HVO Continuation Project.
-The Project EIS is currently being assessed.
+Additional consultation will be undertaken with relevant agencies in the next three years regarding the HVO Continuation Project.
+The Project EIS is currently on exhibition and relevant agencies will be invited to consultation sessions and to provide feedback on the EIS.
 The EIS includes an updated mine staging and rehabilitation schedule based upon the proposed mining sequence of the Project.